-Examples of information or evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done

-- relevant meetings between the link social worker and the child and family social worker, and between the link social worker and foster carers, including disruption meetings - support groups and or training sessions held with foster carers.
+- relevant meetings between the link social worker and the child and family social worker, and between the link social worker and foster carers, including disruption meetings - support groups and/or training sessions held with foster carers.

-- child and family social workers to enquire about the difference between their role and that of the link worker, how communication occurs between them and how to obtain their views about the support and supervision of foster carers - link workers to discuss their role in the support and supervision and training of fosters and their collaboration with the child's social worker
+- child and family social workers to enquire about the difference between their role and that of the link worker, how communication occurs between them and to obtain their views about the support and supervision of foster carers - link workers to discuss their role in the support and supervision and training of fosters and their collaboration with the child's social worker - foster carers to ask about their views of the support and supervision they receive from their link workers and how the social work department work together to

-- foster carers to ask about their views of the support and supervision they receive from their link workers and how they work together to support the placement - managers regarding their oversight of support and supervision provided to foster carers - facilitators of foster care support groups as appropriate.
+- support the placement - managers regarding their oversight of support and supervision provided to foster carers - facilitators of foster care support groups as appropriate.